chromeos/chromeos.dev/pages/en/linux/linux-on-chromeos-faq.md

 While Chrome supports [high DPI](https://en.wikipedia.org/wiki/HiDPI) displays, many Linux applications don‘t.
 When a program doesn’t properly support [DPI](https://en.wikipedia.org/wiki/Dots_per_inch#Computer_monitor_DPI_standards) scaling, poor results follow.

-Currently we expose the native resolution and [DPI](https://en.wikipedia.org/wiki/Dots_per_inch#Computer_monitor_DPI_standards) directly to applications.
+Currently we expose the built-in resolution and [DPI](https://en.wikipedia.org/wiki/Dots_per_inch#Computer_monitor_DPI_standards) directly to applications.
 If they show up tiny or fuzzy, it‘s because they don’t support scaling properly.
 You should report these issues to the respective upstream projects so that, hopefully someday, it'll “just work”.

 In the meantime, [Sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/master/vm_tools/sommelier/) exposes some runtime settings so you can set the scale factor on a per-program basis to work around the misbehavior.
 Check out [Sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/master/vm_tools/sommelier/)'s documentation for more details.